 If your namespace need to execute some code when the shell is launched and your namespace is activated (because you set it as the default one) then you should override the method CommandRegistry.autorun(Shell shell) and provide your logic there.
 You can use this to automatically connect to a remote host if the connection details were specified on the command line when starting the shell.
-See the AutomationFeature "remote" namespace - this is the way it is automatically connecting when you specify the connection details on the shell command line.
+See the AutomationFEature "remote" namespace - this is the way it is automatically connecting when you specify the connection details on the shell command line.

-Shell Documentation

-As we've discussed in the Overview section, commands are self documented by using annotations.

-These annotations are used to generate the base of the command documentation, like: short description, syntax, options, arguments etc. using this information the shell automatically generate basic help for you.

-The generated documentation is available in both text format (for terminal) and wiki format.
+Shell Documentation Ē Built-in Commands (Nuxeo Installation and Administration - 5.5) As we've discussed in the Overview section, commands are self Nuxeo Automation Commands (Nuxeo Installation and Administration - 5.5 These annotations are used to generate the base of the Ē File System Commands (Nuxeo Installation and Administration - 5.5) command documentation, like: short description, syntax, options, arguments etc. Nuxeo Server Commands (Nuxeo Installation and Administration - 5.5) using this information the shell automatically generate basic help for you. ( 1 The generated documentation is available in both text format (for terminal) and wiki format.
 See Shell Command Index for the wiki format.

-This is the minimal documentation provided by any command and it may be enough for simple commands.
-But for more complex commands you may want to give more in depth instructions or examples.

-To do this you can create a text file that has the same name as the short name of the command class plus the .help extension.
-This file must reside in the JAR in the same package as the command class.